Exploring New Automatic Street Light Circuits for Effective Urban Illumination, or "bringing light to darkness."

 LED Bulb = LED bulb 220V/120V, 100 watt or as per street light requirement.

-The capacitors at the transistor and relay's bases make sure that the relay contacts smoothly switch over during the twilight or trip points rather than chattering.
+The capacitors, at the base of the transistor and the relay make sure that the relay contacts switch smoothly when it is twilight and not suddenly.

 Keep in mind that when installing the street light circuit, you must make sure that the light from the bulb does not hit the LDR because doing so will cause the relay and the lamp to rapidly oscillate.